 I love creating sacred space for others to experience healing, inspiration, ceremony and gatherings.
-I’ve had a vision for many years of having a place (or access to a place), a retreat center in a glorious nature setting that offers delicious, fresh, healthy food and a wonderful indoor gathering space that I see as a rounded room with large windows so that one feels the connection with nature while indoors.
+I’ve had a vision for many years of having a place, a retreat center in a glorious nature setting that offers delicious, fresh, healthy food and a wonderful indoor gathering space that I see as a rounded room with large windows so that one feels the connection with nature while indoors.
 And, of course, outdoor gathering space, including one with a fire pit, and hiking trails with magical places for people to enjoy.